Next time you’re looking for a pint and a bite to eat, head to one of these cracking gastropubs in and around Leeds.

 Just outside of Skipton, The Bull at Broughton is the perfect destination if you’re looking for quality food and drink at a welcoming pub on the edge of the Yorkshire Dales National Park.
 Their foodie philosophy is about making the most of the finest local produce, which is why they’re one of the best gastropubs in the region.
-There’s plenty of choice on the menu, and traditional dishes like Steak and Hetton Ale Pie rubs shoulders with modern creations like their Crispy Harissa Lamb and Pheasant Kiev.
+There’s plenty of choice on the menu, and traditional dishes like Steak and Hetton Ale Pie rubs shoulders with modern creations like their Wild Mushroom Suet Pudding and Crispy Beef Salad.
 They also have a huge wine list to pore over, as well as an impressive selection of real ales and cocktails.

 The Bull at Broughton, Skipton, North Yorkshire, BD23 3AE.

 Why not make a day of it?
 Head out to the Bolton Abbey estate where you can discover historic monastic ruins, stunning Yorkshire scenery and one of the best gastropubs in the county.
 The Devonshire Arms is home to two eateries – the Burlington, a fine dining restaurant that once held a Michelin Star, and the Brasserie, a gastropub that’s just as worthy of your time.
 The latter is what we’re interested in today, as it combines a relaxed atmosphere with contemporary art and colourful decor to create a lovely place to eat.
 And of course, the food is great too – think Beef Cheek with horseradish mash spinach and parsnip crisps alongside their A Taste of the Dales sharing platter, washed down with quality tipples.

 The Devonshire Arms Hotel, Bolton Abbey Estate, Skipton, North Yorkshire, BD23 6AJ.